zvictor/ArgueJS/README.md

 ## Optional parameters

-Optional parameters are great to avoid a mess of conditional clauses at the beggining of your method.
+Optional parameters are great to avoid a mess of conditional clauses at the beginning of your method.
 To make a parameter optional, **declare its type inside of an Array**, like this: `{name: [String]}`

 *example:*